abelardolg/cartagena99-paulaAlberto/README.md

     + mensajes de bienvenida y de despedida.

 # Fix
++ Changed the way of validating our menu option

+# Fixv2
++ Deleted unneeded comments
-+ Changed the way of validate our menu option
++ Changed the way of validating our menu option